Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 - The **default** sync mode is the best for when the dev team uses Jira, and the QA team uses Spira.
 Devs in Jira create and manage requirements/user stories, so these sync one-way to Spira.
 Spira users can see incidents created in Jira, but bugs reported by QA can be see in Jira.
 After bug creation, Jira users are in charge of updates, which sync back to Spira.
 - The **bidirectional** sync mode is similar to default, except that incident fully sync both ways - for new incidents/issues, and their updates.
 - The **NoRequirements** sync mode is for when Spira is used to create new incidents and tasks, but Jira is used as the system where incidents and tasks are updated.
 - The **NoIncidents** sync mode is for when you want to mainly sync requirements (or tasks) between Spira and Jira, but not incidents.
 In the other modes, incidents are the default artifact that syncs, but this mode sets requirements to be the default artifact.
+This means all the Jira Issue types will sync against Requirements or Tasks (if Task Types are configured).
 - Users are not synced - instead Jira users are mapped to existing Spira users, wherever possible.
 - Comments are always synced from Spira and to Spira.
 - Attachments are created in the other system when new artifacts/issues are created.
 Attachments are not created or changed during updates